 These instruments are measured at fair value in the Statement of Financial Position, with transaction costs recognized immediately in the Statement of Profit or Loss and Other Comprehensive Income as part of non-interest income.
-Realized and unrealized gains and losses are recognized as part of non-interest income in the Statement of Profit or Loss and Other Comprehensive Income.
+Realized and unrealized gains and losses are recognized as part of non-interest income in the Statement of Profit or Loss and Other Comprehensive Income in the Statement of Profit or Loss and Other Comprehensive Income in the Statement of Profit or Loss and Other Comprehensive Income in the Statement of Profit or Loss and Other Comprehensive Income in the Statement of Profit or Loss and Other Comprehensive Income in the Statement of Profit or Loss and Other Comprehensive Income.